 Hakone is worth visiting at any time of year.
 However, if you have the flexibility, it may be best to avoid national holidays and other peak travel periods when it’s more likely to be crowded.

-Accommodations in Hakone tend to fill up well in advance over long weekends and other major holiday periods, such as Golden Week (the first week of May), Obon (in mid August), and New Year’s.
+Since it’s a very popular destination for Tokyoites, accommodations tend to fill up well in advance over long weekends and other major holiday periods, such as Golden Week (the first week of May), Obon (in mid-August), and New Year’s.

 For more on the seasons, weather, and holidays in Japan, see When Is The Best Time To Visit Japan?